Maurice Challe

 Challe was a French Air Force general whose greatest military success was in the realm of counter-insurgency operations during the Algerian War.
 His offensive, begun in March 1959, succeeded in substantially weakening the ALN.
 Through the use of speed and concentration of force, Challe kept the ALN insurgents in constant retreat and disorder.
 His innovative tactics would be studied and emulated by others - notably Syrian government forces in the Syrian Civil War seeking to keep insurgency at bay and off balance.
 The Challe Plan was only partially completed before he was reassigned to France in April 1960.

 A line of electrified wire, minefields and other military barriers, the Challe Line, was named after him.
 It doubled another defence work, the Morice Line, which fortified the border and separated Algeria from Morocco and Tunisia.

 In March 1960 he was named as Commander-in-Chief of NATO Forces in Central Europe.

 Challe was one of the heads of the Algiers putsch of 1961, along with Raoul Salan, Edmond Jouhaud, and André Zeller.
 A prime reason for Challe's involvement was his concern that the Muslim harkis who had served with the French Army against the FLN would be subject to reprisals in the event of Algerian independence.
 In the event, large numbers of these loyalists were massacred in 1962.
+On 22 April Challe made a radio broadcast where he appealed to the Army to stop taking orders from the government, he declared that "I am in Algeria to honor our pledge to keep Algeria", adding that he "reserved the right of extending the action to metropolitan France to reestablish a constitutional and republican order".
 After the failure of the putsch, he and Zeller surrendered to the French Army (while Salan and Jouhaud created the OAS).
 Challe was sentenced to 15 years imprisonment.
 He was freed in December 1966 and received amnesty from President de Gaulle in 1968.

+Challe died of cancer aged 73 on 18 January 1979.